KPA1500 FANticipator – Overview

 Refer to the image above when reading this description:

-The amplifier is in transmit mode (red Tx) on 20 meters (14 MHz), with an input of 30 watts producing an output of 1219 watts into an antenna with a 1.5:1 SWR.
-The amplifier temperature is 54 degrees, and the fans – which would not usually be running at this temperature – are operating at setting #3 because the During Tx option is enabled.
-When the amplifier returns to Receive mode (green Rx), the fans reduce speed to setting #2 because the After Tx setting #2 option is enabled with a cutoff off 50 degrees.
+The amplifier is in transmit mode (red Tx) on 40 meters (7 MHz), with an input of 26 watts producing an output of 1317 watts into an antenna with a 1.0:1 SWR.
+WIth reflectoed power of 1 watt, the amplifier is operating at 50% efficiency.
+The amplifier temperature is 50 degrees, and the fans – which would not usually be running at this temperature – are operating at setting #2 because the After Tx setting #2 option is enabled with a cutoff off 50 degrees.
 When the amplifier cools below 50 degrees the fans will reduce speed to setting #1 because the After Tx setting #1 option is enabled with a cutoff off 35 degrees.
 When the amplifier cools below 35 degrees the fans will automatically shut off (setting #0) and the shack will be silent once again.

 - If FANticipator complains about not connecting to the amplifier

 - Use the KPA1500’s menu to display the NET IP ADDRESS of the amplifier.
 If you are using DHCP the router may have changed its address assignment

 - Open a DOS windows and run the PING command to see if your KPA1500 NET IP ADDRESS is correct.
 For example: PING 192.168.1.123 <return>

 - If FANticipator immediately closes (never opens its window), there is probably something wrong with the fanticipator.xml config file.
 Delete the fanticipator.xml file and re-launch the program.
 A replacement XML file will be created automatically

 FANticipator – Support

 If you have problems installing or operating FANticipator, look for answers on the FANticipator groups.io reflector.
 You do not need to register, or login, or even have an account to search for a solution to your problem.
 (Although you will need to register if you want to post a new question)